 Sounds dramatic right?
-Not so nice if your live website goes down or you get the “white screen of death”.
+Not so nice if your live website goes down.
 So yes, I’m trying to get your attention, proud WordPress website owner.
 This head’s up is for you.

 Late yesterday (Thursday, Aug 2) WordPress 4.9.8 was released (for most automatically) so when you log in to the dashboard of your website, you’ll see a callout to install the Gutenberg plugin.